jeff-hykin/ible/src/dev_notes.md

 - Similar to video-stuff, the observation-stuff has a `observation_tooling.js` as a source-of-truth and `observation_storage_manager.js`
 - Unlike video stuff, observation stuff isn't quite as messy.
 The main thing is it does have to wait on a video duration to be known.
 - Their are quite a few moving parts because of ObservationEditor and SegmentDisplay need to talk to each other even though they are in different parts of the heirarchy.

+### Why is ___?
+- The `tooling/basics.bundle.js` comes from https://github.com/jeff-hykin/good-js
+- The `atoms`, `molecules`, `organisms`, `templates`, and  `pages` all had specific defintions at one time (generally are increasing in complexity in the order listed).
+- `plugins` are kind of where Vue black-magic happens
+- `tooling` is just various groups of helper functions

+While there are other design aspect to the codebase, that should cover all the pitfalls.
+Everything else can be read in the source code and understood about as efficiently as I could explain it.